ongmingyang/some-max-cut/README.md

 $ make INPUT=<inputfile>
 ```

 The input file contains the edges of the graph.
+Each row is a triple `i, j, w`
+representing an edge connecting node `i` to node `j` with edge weight `w`.
+For
-For example,
+example,

 ```
-0 1
+0 1 1
-1 2
+1 2 1
-2 3
+2 3 1
 ```

 Represents the complete graph on three vertices.
 A list of sample graphs are